-- The toilets and showers, facilities for those with disability, dishwashing, laundry and chemical toilet disposal point ('green' non-formaldehyde chemicals only) are all located in the facilities block near to reception. - A Motorhome Service Point is provided. - A short dog walk runs around the lower perimeter and there are many good longer walks for your canine friends. - Daily newspapers can be ordered from reception. - Freezer blocks are available for hire from the shop/ reception (50p to charity; £1 deposit).
+- The toilets and showers, facilities for those with disability, dishwashing, laundry and chemical toilet disposal point are all located in the facilities block near to reception. - A Motorhome Service Point is provided. - A short dog walk runs around the lower perimeter and there are many good longer walks for your canine friends. - Daily newspapers can be ordered from reception. - Freezer blocks are available for hire from the shop/ reception (50p to charity; £1 deposit).